Computer Science Curriculum Intent

 Board and Exam

-Edexcel GCSE Computer Science
+OCR Computer Science

-Students will complete three units of work.
+Students complete two units of work as below.

-This unit will assess all topics and will be comprised of a 1hr 40 minute written exam.
+This unit will assess all topics and will be comprised of a 1.5 hour written exam.
 Topics include:

 How students are assessed